Solar thermal for heating domestic hot water never has to be metered. If that’s all your customer has installed, you don’t need to read this page.

 3. Where the property is occupied for less than half the year

 Homes that have been lived in for less than half the year must be metered.
 This includes second homes or tenanted properties, which have been empty for 183 days in the 12 months prior to applying to the scheme.
 The applicant needs to declare on the application form if their home is occupied for less than 183 days a year.
 If your occupancy drops below 183 days in any 12 months after your accreditation, you may also require metering for payment.
 This rule doesn’t apply if the applicant is applying as a custom build.

 Where systems need to be metered for performance

 This section only applies if your customer has a heat pump.
 If they don’t have a heat pump then go to the metering for payment section to see if their renewable energy plant needs to be metered for payment.

-When new regulations come into force, it’s a requirement that all new applications for air source and ground source heat pumps must have electricity metering arrangements alongside their heating systems to be eligible for the Domestic Renewable Heat Incentive (RHI).
+From 22 May 2018 it’s a requirement that all new applications for air source and ground source heat pumps must have electricity metering arrangements alongside their heating systems to be eligible for the Domestic Renewable Heat Incentive (RHI).

 - Stand-alone electricity metering